Best Bhutan Tour From Singapore (2560 Flights Booked)

 Is English Widely Spoken In Bhutan?

-Yes, English is widely spoken in Bhutan, especially by those involved in the tourism industry, making it easy for Singaporeans to communicate during their visit.
+Yes, while Dzongkha is the official language of Bhutan, English is widely spoken in Bhutan, especially by those involved in the tourism industry, making it easy for Singaporeans to communicate during their visit.

 .